0

 Your liver works hard for you daily, breaking down toxins and keeping things running smoothly.
 It has an impressive ability to heal after injury or surgery – in fact, it can rebuild itself back to full size even if only 25% of its original mass remains intact.

-This threshold exists because as resilient as our livers are with their regrowth tricks up their sleeves (or lobules), they're not invincible against chronic assault like heavy alcohol use or viral infections over time.
+This threshold exists because as resilient as our livers are with their regenerative abilities, they're not invincible against chronic assault like heavy alcohol use or viral infections over time.

 Antioxidants' Role in Liver Protection

-Your liver's like the ultimate VIP bodyguard, protecting your insides from nasty party-crashers.
-But sometimes, things get out of hand with substances like acetaldehyde—a byproduct of alcohol that throws wild punches at your liver cells.
+Your liver's effective at protecting your body from toxins.
+But sometimes, things get out of hand with substances like acetaldehyde—a byproduct of alcohol that causes serious harm to liver cells.

-They leap into action and fend off damage from those pesky free radicals caused by acetaldehyde exposure.
-And let me tell you, these natural warriors have some severe moves compared to their synthetic counterparts found in supplements.
+They take action and fend off damage from those pesky free radicals caused by acetaldehyde exposure.

 Natural vs. Synthetic Antioxidants